4 Best Ways to Take Travel Money Overseas

 Debit Cards offer the convenience of a credit card, but work differently.
 They draw money directly from your bank account when you make a purchase.
 It's designed for everyday money transactions and means that you're not accumulating debt.

-If you have spending issues, it's a better option to use your debit card whenever possible.
-It will help you stick to your travel budget, because you can't overdraw money from your account.
+A debit card could make you stick to your travel budget, because you can't overdraw money from your account.

 - Direct access to your savings